 - The Campus Coordinator will ensure that the State and local health Departments are immediately notified about the case, and will also notify the CUNY SVC for Institutional Affairs, Campus Reopening Committee, and Chancellery/COO's Office. - In accordance with applicable federal, state and local laws and regulations, the Coronavirus Campus Liaison will immediately notify the Coronavirus Campus Coordinator and CUNY SVC for Institutional Affairs if an individual tests positive for COVID-19.
-The Campus Coordinator must ensure that the State and local health Departments are immediately notified about the case, in addition to the Chancellery/COO's Office. - Through the New York State Contact Tracing Program, the College will inform those who have had close contact with a person diagnosed with COVID-19 to stay home, self-monitor for symptoms, and follow CDC guidance if symptoms develop. - The Campus Liaison will work with the Campus Reopening Committee and the Chancellery/COO's Office to prepare communications to notify, faculty, staff, and students immediately of any case of COVID-19 on campus while maintaining confidentiality in accordance with the Americans with Disabilities Act (ADA), FERPA, and other applicable laws and regulations. - o If someone in the campus community informs the College that they tested positive for COVID-19, the College must report the case to the State health department and other agencies, regardless of whether that person has not been on site. - o The College will communicate to the Campus Reopening Committee and campus at large on instances where someone who tests positive for COVID-19 has been on campus.
-Cases where the individual was not on campus are not communicated but will appear on the College's COVID-19 Report Card page. - The Coronavirus Campus Liaison will provide information on the health of the campus community to the CUNY SVC for Institutional Affairs and Campus Reopening Committee, which can then prepare communications as needed.
-The Campus Reopening Committee will be responsible for answering questions from students and faculty regarding the COVID- 19 health emergency and plans put forward by the institution.
+The Campus Coordinator must ensure that the State and local health Departments are immediately notified about the case, in addition to the Chancellery/COO's Office. - Through the New York State Contact Tracing Program, the College will inform those who have had close contact with a person diagnosed with COVID-19 to stay home, self-monitor for symptoms, and follow CDC guidance if symptoms develop. - The Campus Liaison will work with the Campus Reopening Committee and the Chancellery/COO's Office to prepare communications to notify, faculty, staff, and students immediately of any case of COVID-19 on campus while maintaining confidentiality in accordance with the Americans with Disabilities Act (ADA), FERPA, and other applicable laws and regulations.

-- o The Campus Reopening Committee will work closely with the Chancellery/COO's Office to monitor health conditions and jointly develop monitoring strategies. - o The Campus Reopening Committee will also work closely with the Chancellery/COO's Office to coordinate with local health Departments, as needed, and other higher education institutions
+- o If someone in the campus community informs the College that they tested positive for COVID-19, the College must report the case to the State health department and other agencies, regardless of whether that person has not been on site. - o Updated 09/21: In addition to contact tracing efforts and depending on CUNY protocols, the College may communicate to the Campus Reopening Committee and campus at large on instances where someone who tests positive for COVID-19 has been on campus. - NEW 09/21: As of August 25, 2021, CUNY publishes safety metrics through its COVID-19 Safety Tracker.
+Results are listed by campus/facility and include data from its testing pool (including unvaccinated faculty, staff, and students coming on campus) and self-reported positive cases (results from outside of the University's program/sites).
+Note that confirmed cases on campus are no longer broadcast through Collegewide emails. - Updated 09/21: If the New York State School COVID Report Card is in use, cases where the individual was not on campus are not communicated but will appear on the College's COVID-19 Report Card page.
+(Note: As of August 2021, this dashboard is no longer updated by New York State.) - The Coronavirus Campus Liaison will provide information on the health of the campus community to the CUNY SVC for Institutional Affairs and Campus Reopening Committee, which can then prepare communications as needed.
+The Campus Reopening Committee will be responsible for answering questions from students and faculty regarding the COVID- 19 health emergency and plans put forward by the institution. - o The Campus Reopening Committee will work closely with the Chancellery/COO's Office to monitor health conditions and jointly develop monitoring strategies. - o The Campus Reopening Committee will also work closely with the Chancellery/COO's Office to coordinate with local health Departments, as needed, and other higher education institutions